Esther Perel

 Perel promoted the concept of "erotic intelligence" in her book Mating in Captivity: Unlocking Erotic Intelligence (2006), which has been translated into 24 languages.
 After publishing the book, she became an international advisor on sex and relationships.
-She has given two TED talks, hosts two podcasts, runs a series of therapy training / supervision events, and launched a card game.
+She has given two TED talks, hosts two podcasts, teaches a relational intelligence class with MasterClass, runs a series of therapy training, supervision events, and launched a card game.

-In 2016, Perel was added to Oprah Winfrey's Supersoul 100 list of visionaries and influential leaders.
+Perel toured internationally with a live show called An Evening with Esther Perel: The Future of Relationships, Love and Desire.

 Early life and education

+Perel was born and raised in Antwerp, Belgium, as the daughter of Sala Ferlegier and Icek Perel, two Polish Jewish Holocaust survivors.
+She has one brother, Leon.

-Perel, the daughter of two Polish-born, Jewish, Holocaust survivors, was raised in Antwerp, Belgium, and attended the Hebrew University of Jerusalem in Israel, where she earned a B.A. in educational psychology and French literature, and subsequently earned a master's degree in expressive art therapy from Lesley University in Cambridge, Massachusetts.
+Perel attended the Hebrew University of Jerusalem in Israel, where she earned a B.A. in educational psychology and French literature, and subsequently earned a master's degree in expressive art therapy from Lesley University in Cambridge, Massachusetts in the United States.

-Perel grew up amongst Holocaust survivors in Antwerp, later categorising them into two groups: "those who didn't die, and those who came back to life".
-She asserts that "those who came back to life were those who understood eroticism as an antidote to death."
+Perel grew up amongst Holocaust survivors in Antwerp, and later categorized them into two groups: "those who didn't die, and those who came back to life".

+When she tours in Europe, Perel gives talks in different languages, not only English.

 Career

-Perel subsequently trained in psychodynamic psychotherapy before finding a professional home in family systems theory.
+Perel initially trained in psychodynamic psychotherapy before finding a professional home in family systems theory initially as a student in the Intensive Certificate Program in Couple and Family Therapy at the Family Institute of Cambridge, which is now taught at Therapy Training Boston.
 She initially worked as a cross-cultural psychotherapist with couples and families.
 For 13 years she was a clinical instructor at the New York University School of Medicine.

-Perel has also worked as an actress (appearing in the 2017 film, Newness, as herself) and run a clothing boutique in Antwerp.
+Perel has also worked as an actress (appearing in the 2017 film, Newness, as herself), and runs a clothing boutique in Antwerp.